squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

   * a type is :gdef:`fixed` if its interpretation does not depend on :math:`\eta`;
-  * a type is :gdef:`large` when random samplings over that type (declared using :decl:`name <name>`) are such that two distinct names have a negligible probability of collision;
+  * a type is :gdef:`large` when random samplings over that type (declared using :decl:`name <name>`) are such that two distinct names have a negligible probability of collision w.r.t to :math:`\eta`;
   * a type is :gdef:`name_fixed_length` if all :decl:`names<name>`
     over that type sample values of the same length (for a given :math:`\eta`).